Dial 999 (TV series)

-Dial 999 is a British television series that ran for one series of 38 episodes from 1958 to 1959.
+Dial 999 is a British television series that ran for one series of 39 episodes from 1958 to 1959.

 The series was a co-production between ITV contractor ABC Weekend TV, and American television producer Ziv Television Programs.

+Synopsis

-It stars Robert Beatty as Canadian Mountie Mike Maguire, and follows his work fighting crime alongside London's police.
-Named after the emergency telephone number for the United Kingdom, Beatty was essentially reprising his role in the 1946 film Appointment with Crime, in which he played Detective Inspector Rogers, a Canadian police officer attached to Scotland Yard.
+Named after the emergency telephone number for the United Kingdom, Dial 999 stars Robert Beatty as Canadian Mountie Mike Maguire, and follows his work fighting crime alongside London's police.
+Beatty was essentially reprising his role in the 1946 film Appointment with Crime, in which he played Detective Inspector Rogers, a Canadian police officer attached to Scotland Yard.
 The show contrasted Beatty's muscular brand of policing with that of his British colleagues, but failed to sell to North American markets.